Next Generation Air Transportation System: Energy and Environment

 The Continuous Lower Energy, Emissions, and Noise (CLEEN) program is a public-private partnership under NextGen to accelerate development and commercial deployment of more-efficient technologies and sustainable alternative fuels.
-The first five-year agreement with manufacturers produced jet engine, wing, and aerodynamic technologies; automation and flight management systems; fuels; and materials from 2010 to 2015.
-One result of this effort is General Electric's Twin Annular Pre-mixing Swirler II Combustor, which reduces nitrogen oxide emissions by more than 60 percent compared to the International Civil Aviation Organization (ICAO) nitrogen oxide standard adopted in 2004.
+The first five-year agreement with manufacturers from 2010 to 2015 produced jet engine, wing, and aerodynamic technologies; automation and flight management systems; fuels; and materials.
+One result of this effort is General Electric's Twin Annular Premixing Swirler II Combustor, which reduces nitrogen oxide emissions by more than 60 percent compared to the International Civil Aviation Organization (ICAO) nitrogen oxide standard adopted in 2004.
 A second five-year agreement started in 2015 aimed to lower cumulative noise levels, reduce fuel consumption, cut nitrogen oxide emissions, and speed commercialization of alternative jet fuels.

-Both phases are estimated to save the aviation industry 36.4 billion gallons of fuel by 2050, reducing airline costs by $72.8 billion and lowering carbon dioxide emissions by 424 million metric tons.
+Both phases are estimated to lower the aviation industry consumption of fuel by 51.1 billion gallons through 2050, reducing airline costs by $200 billion, and cut carbon dioxide emissions by 500 million metric tons.
+Another potential benefit is a 10 percent reduction in the noise contour area by 2050.

 A third five-year phase of CLEEN started in 2021.
 The FAA awarded more than $100 million for six companies to help develop technologies that reduce fuel use, emissions, and noise.
 Goals are to reduce carbon dioxide emissions by improving fuel efficiency by at least 20 percent below the relevant ICAO standard, drop nitrogen oxide emissions by 70 percent relative to the most recent ICAO standard, lower particulate matter emissions below the ICAO standard, and slash noise by 25 dB cumulative relative to the FAA Stage 5 standard.

-Since 2009, ATSM International approved five ways of producing sustainable alternative jet fuel that requires no modification to aircraft or engines, and more are being developed, tested, and evaluated.
+Since 2009, ASTM International approved five ways of producing sustainable alternative jet fuel that requires no modification to aircraft or engines, and more are being developed, tested, and evaluated.
 The FAA's efforts helped United Airlines use an alternative jet fuel made from hydroprocessed esters and fatty acids for its daily operations at Los Angeles starting in 2016.
 The airline in 2021 flew a Boeing 737 Max 8 with one of its engines running on 100 percent alternative aviation fuel.
 The near-term goal is to produce 3 billion gallons of sustainable alternative aviation fuel by 2030, and the ultimate goal is nearly 35 billion gallons by 2050, enough to meet the entire industry need.

 More than 222,000 registered piston engine general aviation aircraft can operate with leaded aviation gasoline, the only remaining transportation fuel in the United States that contains lead.
 The FAA and Piston Aviation Fuels Initiative have been researching an acceptable unleaded fuel alternative.
 The FAA approved the first unleaded fuel that can be used for all piston engine aircraft September 1, 2022.
 The goal is to have only unleaded aviation fuel available by the end of 2030.